UK must ‘actively prepare’ for a war on home soil, major government review warns

 The strategy also recommends that UK citizens undergo “national resilience exercises” in preparation for attacks at home.

-Sir Keir has announced that he intends to commit the UK to 5 per cent of GDP spending on defence and national security.

-The document states: "For the first time in many years, we have to actively prepare for the possibility of the UK homeland coming under direct threat, potentially in a wartime scenario."
+“For the first time in many years, we have to actively prepare for the possibility of the UK homeland coming under direct threat, potentially in a wartime scenario,” the strategy warns.

-It adds: "The years ahead will test the United Kingdom...
-The direction it takes – and the decisions we take – will reverberate through the decades.
+It added: “The years ahead will test the United Kingdom ...
+The direction it takes – and the decisions we take – will reverberate through the decades.”

-"We will need agility and courage to succeed, but we should be optimistic.
-We remain a resolute country, rich in history, values and in our capabilities.
-But most of all, there is the determination of the British people themselves.
-After all, we do not need to look too far into our history for an example of a whole-of-society effort, motivated by a collective will to keep each other safe.
+It said the UK will need “agility and courage to succeed”, but adds the country should be optimistic in part because of the “determination of the British people themselves”.

+In the document, ministers also promise “greater robustness and consistency” in the way it deals with China.

+The government also plans to carry out a cross-government exercise on how to deal with crises, such as a future pandemic, later this year.

-On resilience training, the strategy requires the public, business and academia to adopt cybersecurity practices and effective research security practices.
+On resilience training, the strategy requires the public, as well as business and academia, to adopt good practices on cybersecurity.

 “It means asking the private sector to engage with law enforcement to protect people from harmful and illegal content online, and ensuring that human security remains at the forefront of AI,” the document said.